cells Crossword Puzzles

 Across

-- A gas carried by red blood cells
+- red blood pigment

 Down

-- These help the blood clot
+- measures the blood pressure

-- Chemicals made by white blood cells that help kill pathogens
+- white blood cells

 Across